wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-analyze-twitter-data-linux.md

 # Analyze Twitter data using Hive in HDInsight

-In this document, you will get tweets by using a Twitter streaming API and then use Apache Hive on a Linux-based HDInsight <!-- keep by customization: begin --> (preview) <!-- keep by customization: end --> cluster to process the JSON formatted data.
+In this document, you will get tweets by using a Twitter streaming API and then use Apache Hive on a Linux-based HDInsight cluster to process the JSON formatted data.
 The result will be a list of Twitter users who sent the most tweets that contained a certain word.

 > [AZURE.NOTE] While individual pieces of this document can be used with Windows-based HDInsight clusters (Python and Hive for example,) many steps are based on using a Linux-based HDInsight cluster.
 For steps specific to a Windows-based cluster, see [Analyze Twitter data using Hive in HDInsight](/documentation/articles/hdinsight-analyze-twitter-data).